ritartistry/HAL/README.md

 }
 ```

-### With Swagger/OpenAPI Integration
+### With Swagger/OpenAPI Integration and Secrets

-To enable automatic tool generation from an OpenAPI specification:
+To enable automatic tool generation from an OpenAPI specification and use secrets:

 ```json
 {